Skip to content

 1. In a browser page viewed in Incognito Mode, right-click anywhere and select Inspect Element.

-2. The developer tools either appear at the bottom or left side of the browser.
+2. The Chrome DevTools appear either at the bottom, or left side of the browser.
 Click the Network tab.

 HAR network tab screenshot from Chrome developer tools